smallfatcat/poser/README.md

 - 🎨 **Interactive Pose-Drawing Canvas**: A customizable React component for rendering and dragging stick figure poses.
 - 🎬 **Keyframe Animation**: Create animations by setting poses at different points in time on a timeline.
-- timeline **Timeline & Playback**: A timeline with a playhead, keyframe markers, and playback controls (play, pause, loop).
+- ⏱️ **Timeline & Playback**: A timeline with a playhead, keyframe markers, and playback controls (play, pause, loop).
 - 🎛️ **Advanced Interaction Controls**: A toolbar for fine-tuning interaction settings.
 - **Inverse Kinematics (IK)**: Enable or disable IK for more natural joint movement when dragging.
 - **Adjustable Bone Lengths**: Dynamically change the length of limbs and torso.
 - **Save & Load**: Save your animations or static poses as JSON files and load them back into the editor.
 - **Joint Visibility Control**: Toggle the visibility of joints for a cleaner look.
+- 🧅 **Onion Skinning**: View previous and next keyframes as ghost poses for better animation reference.
+- 🔄 **Loop Modes**: Choose between no loop, regular loop, or ping-pong animation modes.
+- ⌨️ **Keyboard Shortcuts**: Navigate between keyframes and add keyframes with keyboard controls.
 - ⚡ **Built with TypeScript & Vite**: A modern, fast, and type-safe development environment.

 ## Getting Started